Home » Where Is The Best Place To Put A Parrot Cage?

 Somewhere Quiet

-Parrots need 10 to 12 hours of sleep at night, so put the cage in a spot that won’t be affected by TV and radio noise, at least not while it’s napping.
+Parrots need 10 to 12 hours of sleep.
+Put the cage in a spot that won’t be affected by TV and radio noise, at least while it’s napping.

 Away from Pets

-If you have other pets in the home, especially predatory animals like cats and dogs, keep them separated.
+If you have other pets, especially cats and dogs, keep them separated.

-According to MDPI, cats commonly see birds as prey, so they’ll likely stalk a parrot.
+MDPI stated cats see birds as prey and will likely stalk a parrot.
 Dogs that bark and stare at the cage can cause distress, making the parrot feel unsafe.

-Parrots can live in the same house as other animals but only allow them to be in the same room when you supervise them.
+Parrots can live in the same house as other animals but must be supervised.
 This involves keeping other pets away while the parrot sleeps.

-Bedrooms aren’t always as large as living rooms, so there might be insufficient space for a large parrot cage, bed, and wardrobe(s).
+Bedrooms aren’t always the size of living rooms, so there might be insufficient space for a large parrot cage, bed, and wardrobe(s).
 This could make navigating a bedroom perilous.

 You’re unlikely to spend as much social time in your bedroom, meaning the parrot could become lonely and neglected.
 Other problems include: